mui/mui-x/docs/data/data-grid/prompt/prompt.md

   :::

-If you are integarting with MUI's API, you can use the `gridDefaultPromptResolver` from `@mui/x-data-grid-premium` package.
+If you are integarting with MUI's API, you can use the `unstable_gridDefaultPromptResolver` from `@mui/x-data-grid-premium` package.

 ```ts
 const PROMPT_RESOLVER_BASE_URL =